 Days 1 to 3

-Stick to soft foods such as yogurt, pudding, applesauce, and Jell O. Soft fruits, mashed potatoes, and scrambled eggs are ideal at this stage.
+Stick to soft foods such as yogurt, pudding, applesauce, and Jell-O. Soft fruits, mashed potatoes, and scrambled eggs are ideal at this stage.
 Avoid spicy foods, acidic foods, hot beverages, and crunchy foods.

 Days 3 to 7

 Introduce slightly more substantial soft foods such as cooked pasta, soft rice, cooked vegetables, and mashed beans.
-Continue eating only soft foods to protect the surgical site and blood clot.
+Continue eating only soft foods to protect the surgical site and the blood clot.
 Smoothies with protein powder and milk are excellent additions for energy.

 After a Week